 I believe birds, including Canada Geese use a combination of methods when migrating in the spring and fall.
 I know I use my GPS when travelling but I also use familiar landmarks to confirm I’m travelling in the right direction.
 National Geographic also has a great resource explaining bird migration.
 You can check that out here.
 Meanwhile, enjoy nature.
 If you hear that familiar honking go outside and enjoy the view.
 It is a wonderous thing to watch the migration of Canada Geese.
 Click To Tweet

 If you love watching the migration of geese check out Great Courses Plus and search this title: Essentials of Bird Migration.
-Learn all about NASA’s space exploration strategy.
 Learn more about the evolutionary origins of migration, and why birds migrate.